 More Info about the Log Cabin Cafe

 Log Cabin Cafe was built and founded by a single woman during the Great Depression in 1937, which is when Beartooth Highway was built.
-This was back before Ruth Bader Ginsburg made it possible for woman to get their own mortgages so imagine how impressive it was for a single woman to open a restaurant back in the 1930s!
+This was back before Ruth Bader Ginsburg made it possible for women to get their own mortgages so imagine how impressive it was for a single woman to open a restaurant back in the 1930s!

 Today, it remains female-owned by Laurie Hinck, a Silver Gate native.

 I absolutely love that this little cabin stands for big ideals.
-Not only are they welcoming to all races, religions, sexual orientations, genders and nationalities, but they take a stand on where they get their ingredients.
-They make sure they are fresh, local and sustainable.
+Not only are they welcoming to all races, religions, sexual orientations, genders, and nationalities, but they take a stand on where they get their ingredients.
+They make sure they are fresh, local, and sustainable.

-They serve fair trade coffee and purchase organic and farm raised beef from Coon’s Age Farm less than 100 miles from the restaurant.
-Their bread is locally made at Wheat Montana Bakery (150 miles away is local in this area) and they reduce, reuse and recycle – a simple, effective way to help save the planet.
+They serve fair-trade coffee and purchase organic and farm-raised beef from Coon’s Age Farm less than 100 miles from the restaurant.
+Their bread is locally made at Wheat Montana Bakery (150 miles away is local in this area) and they reduce, reuse, and recycle – a simple, effective way to help save the planet.